applehat/shoppinglist/README.md

 The default dataset in DataPond is catered to this app, tho it should work fine with an empty dataset as well.

+## Why
+Mainly an excuse to continue learning React, as well as something to consume [DataPond](https://github.com/applehat/datapond)

 ## Running

 ### `npm start`